 Our legal team can investigate your accident to retrieve evidence.
 In many cases involving commercial trucks, the trucking company holds significant evidence that we may need to prove the truck driver caused the crash.

-Our team can request this evidence on your behalf and might include:
+Our Dublin, OH, truck accident lawyers can request this evidence on your behalf:

 - The truck driver’s logs